It’s a weed . . it’s a banana . . . no . . . it’s . . . plantain – the most useful “weed” in your backyard!

 - Give the cheesecloth a good squeeze to extract as much of the plantain-infused oil as possible.

 - Now that your plantain oil is ready, gently heat the beeswax in a double boiler.
 When it is melted, add the plantain oil while taking care not to pour in any water that may have collected at the bottom of the jar.
 Stir until thoroughly mixed.
 If you're adding essential oils, wait until the mixture has cooled a bit and then stir them in.

 - Pour your salve into a clean, dry container and allow to cool.
 Now you're ready for the next bug attack, bee sting, or brush with poison ivy!

-To preserve the freshness of the salve and inhibit microbial growth, most people use grapefruit seed extract.
-I don’t, and this is the reason why.
-However, according to renowned herbalist Susun Weed, “Infused oils in an olive oil base resist rancidity at cool room temperature for several years.”
+According to renowned herbalist Susun Weed, “Infused oils in an olive oil base resist rancidity at cool room temperature for several years.”
 (4)

 Frequently Asked Questions